RussWooDev/robo-rolodex/README.md

-This project is a short practice project for a rolodex with a serach functionality.
+This project is a short practice project for a rolodex with a search functionality.
 Built with React

 ![Screenshot 2022-09-14 005729](https://user-images.githubusercontent.com/79846904/189962741-3a5bac8e-3d6b-482d-a9af-a3d59bde857b.png)